karthi-s-13/exno1/README.md

-# Exno:1
-Data Cleaning Process
+# Exno:1 Data Cleaning Process

+# Name: KARTHIKEYAN S

+# Reg No: 24900102

 # AIM
 To read the given data and perform data cleaning and save the cleaned data to a file.